RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: RNNFast Architecture

 \subsection{LSTM Units}

 Each tile consists of multiple LSTM compute units (64 in our design).
+RNNFast is a weight-stationary design, with fixed capacity for weight storage in each LSTM unit.
 A logical neuron can be mapped to one or more LSTM compute units depending on the number of weights it requires.
-RNNFast is a weight-stationary design, which means weights are locally stored inside the compute units.
 We expect a 1-to-1 mapping between logical neurons and hardware LSTM units for most networks.
-However, for large networks multiple LSTM units are combined to store all the weights corresponding to single neurons.
-For simpler Vanilla neurons, LSTM units can be split between multiple neurons.
-The architecture of an LSTM cell is shown in Figure \ref{Fig.:sublstm}.
+However, when a logical neuron requires more weights than a single LSTM units can store, it is mapped to multiple LSTM units.
+Figure \ref{Fig.:sublstm} (a) shows three mapping examples for a single logical LSTM cell: 1 LSTM unit (top), 2 LSTM units (middle) and 4 LSTM units (bottom).